base58btc/LARP/docs/05-blockbuilding.md

 _Protocol Note_: Astute participants and facilitators may realize that it's quite easy to make a new transaction that reuses the same number from the transaction id of the transaction you want to replace in a block.
-In the bitcoin protocol, they use something called a Merkel Root, which is practically impossible to swap a transaction out and get the same root.
+In the bitcoin protocol, they use something called a Merkle Root, which is practically impossible to swap a transaction out and get the same root.

 We can't calculate a Merkle Root for the LARP, as it's a bit too complex.
 Instead